osmanyildirim/OYStretchyHeader/README.md

 License
 -------

-LetheStretchyHeader is released under an MIT license.
+OYStretchyHeader is released under an MIT license.
 See ``LICENSE`` for more information.